Who should buy the Evolv Phantom

 Downturn.
 This Evolv offering has an aggressively downturned toe zone.
 Its rigid and pointed construction helps the forefoot get into slots and mount on tricky edges with enough precision and security.
 Climbing kicks with this type of downward camber are comfy enough for single-pitch projects.

 Applications.
-This performance-oriented, medium-stiff climbing shoe is made specifically for sport routes and bouldering problems.
+This performance-oriented, medium-stiff climbing shoe is made specifically for sports routes and bouldering problems.
 Send enthusiasts may use it both indoors and outdoors.

 Evolv shoemakers imbued it with TPS+ (Tension Power System Plus), a technology that helps the Phantom retain its downturned shape for longer.
 They also paired it with the Dark Spine S—an additional component at the heel—for extra sensitivity during heel hooks.